feature-engine/feature_engine/docs/user_guide/encoding/RareLabelEncoder.rst

+.. _rarelabel_encoder:

+.. currentmodule:: feature_engine.encoding

 RareLabelEncoder
 ================

-The RareLabelEncoder() groups infrequent categories altogether into one new category called 'Rare' or a different string indicated by the user.
-We need to specify the minimum percentage of observations a category should show to be preserved and the minimum number of unique categories a variable should have to be re-grouped.
+The :class:`RareLabelEncoder()` groups infrequent categories into one new category called 'Rare' or a different string indicated by the user.
+We need to specify the minimum percentage of observations a category should have to be preserved and the minimum number of unique categories a variable should have to be re-grouped.

+**tol**

+In the parameter `tol` we indicate the minimum proportion of observations a category should have, not to be grouped.
+In other words, categories which frequency, or proportion of observations is <= `tol` will be grouped into a unique term.

+**n_categories**

+In the parameter `n_categories` we indicate the minimum cardinality of the categorical variable in order to group infrequent categories.
+For example, if `n_categories=5`, categories will be grouped only in those categorical variables with more than 5 unique categories.
+The rest will be ignored.

+This parameter is useful when we have big datasets and do not have time to examine all categorical variables individually.
+This way, we ensure that variables with low cardinality are not reduced any further.

+**max_n_categories**

+In the parameter `max_n_categories` we indicate the maximum number of unique categories that we want in the encoded variable.
+If `max_n_categories=5`, then the most popular 5 categories will remain in the variable after the encoding, all other will be grouped into a single category.

+This parameter is useful if we are going to perform one hot encoding at the back of it, to control the expansion of the feature space.

+**Example**

+Let's look at an example using the Titanic Dataset.

 .. code:: python